Biden diagnosed with "aggressive form" of prostate cancer, his office says

 "Last week, President Joe Biden was seen for a new finding of a prostate nodule after experiencing increasing urinary symptoms," his office said in a statement.
 "On Friday he was diagnosed with prostate cancer, characterized by a Gleason score of 9 (Grade Group 5) with metastasis to the bone.
 While this represents a more aggressive form of the disease, the cancer appears to be hormone-sensitive which allows for effective management.
 The President and his family are reviewing treatment options with his physicians."

-Biden was evaluated last week after a small nodule was found in the prostate, which necessitated further evaluation, his office said at the time.
+Biden was evaluated after a small nodule was found in the prostate, which necessitated further evaluation, his office said last week.

 Prostate cancer is common, second only to skin cancer as the most common cancer affecting males, according to the Cleveland Clinic.
 According to the Centers for Disease Control and Prevention, for every 100 males, 13 will develop prostate cancer at some point in their lives.